About The Mission of St. Clare

 Early on, a hospitalized man in Hawaii wrote to ask for a text-only version so he could use it with his screen reader.
 Seemed a reasonable idea, so that was done.
 Then a deacon from Los Angeles (whose name I don't remember) requested a Spanish-language version, and with her help, that was started, too.

 And then somebody asked for a version for their handheld device.
 The thought of commuters riding off to work reading Morning Prayer from those tiny little screens was irresistible.
-So, now the Rev. Eliot Moss supplies iSilo files which can be read on almost any mobile device, and David Wills supplies mobi versions for the Kindle and Nook.
-The Rev. Ed McNeill suggested having an app for the iPhone (and iPad), so with his help and the financial help of himself and his congregation a programmer was hired to write that app.
+So, now the Rev. Eliot Moss supplies mobile-ready files which can be read on almost any mobile device.
+The Rev. Ed McNeill suggested having an app for the iPhone (and iPad), so with his help and the financial help of himself and his congregation, a programmer was hired to write that app.
 For Android users, the Rev. Christopher Richardson wrote the Android app.

 The readers span denominations, weighted towards Anglicanism, of course, but with good representation from the other mainsteam groups and a few not-so-mainstream.
 There are many clergy, other religious, and seminarians reading the website, along with people who like the discipline of formalized daily prayer.
 Most are over age 50.

 Several years ago, a group of monks living in the Hebrides sent a message that the weather had been so stormy that they couldn't get down to chapel.
 But their Internet connection was working.
 They used The Mission of St. Clare for Evening Prayer that night.

 Feedback occurs in the form of people gracious enough to send "thank yous", people gracious enough to send corrections (and patient enough to wait for those corrections to get done), and people who give donations.